andrewjahn/AndysBrainBook/docs/installation/fsl_mac_install.rst

 ==================

-First, you will need to download an fMRI analysis package.
+In order to analyze fMRI data, you will need to download an fMRI analysis package.
 The three most popular are:

 * `SPM <https://www.fil.ion.ucl.ac.uk/spm/>`__ (Statistical Parametric Mapping, from University College London)
 * `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL>`__ (FMRIB Software Library, from the University of Oxford)
 * `AFNI <https://afni.nimh.nih.gov/>`__ (Analysis of Functional Neuroimages, from the National Institutes of Health, USA)

 Most laboratories use one of these three packages to analyze fMRI data.
-Each package is developed and maintained by a team of professionals, and each is updated at least every few years or so.
-This website will focus on analyzing an online dataset using FSL.
+Each package is updated and maintained by a team of professionals, and each is updated at least every few years or so.
+This course will focus on analyzing an online dataset using FSL.
 In the future, tutorials will be added for SPM and AFNI.